simonare/sql-docs/docs/t-sql/functions/openquery-transact-sql.md

 ```

 ### C. Executing a DELETE pass-through query
- The following example uses a pass-through `DELETE` query to delete the row inserted in example C.
+ The following example uses a pass-through `DELETE` query to delete the row inserted in example B.

 ```sql
 DELETE OPENQUERY (OracleSvr, 'SELECT name FROM joe.titles WHERE name = ''NewTitle''');